 Figure 6 shows examples of possible simulator products.

-It is clear that, as explained above, the application for an extended and known target is easily supported by the SKs; however, consider that, in particular for high-resolution cameras, it may be necessary to simulate a single target (in the image a CaSSIS DTM) and its radiometric properties which cannot always be considered uniform.
-Think of the Hollows on Mercury.
+As explained above, the application to an extended and known target is easily supported by the SKs.
+However, especially for high-resolution cameras, it may be necessary to simulate a single target (a CaSSIS DTM in the image) and its radiometric properties, which cannot always be considered uniform, like the Mercury's Hollows.

 Competition and criticism

-The highly technological nature of planetological research activities requires continuous updating and testing of technologies and solutions, in order to make solutions available to specific problems with low implementation times.
-All this requires that the funds for training are provided on a constant basis, this would allow to carry out a careful planning of refresher courses, and access to basic research funds in order to acquire experimental equipment, which are not accountable on the funds of project.
+The highly technical nature of planetological research activities requires continuously updating and testing technologies and solutions.
+Moreover, it makes solutions available to specific problems with low implementation times.
+All this requires that the funds for training are provided constantly, and it would allow to carry out of careful planning of refresher courses and access to primary research funds to acquire experimental equipment, which are not accountable to the funds of projects

-The development of these technological experiments is obviously linked to two general criticalities of the project and in particular on its extensibility and dissemination.
+The development of these technological experiments are linked to two general criticalities of the project and, in particular, its extensibility and dissemination.

-Regarding the first point, the SOIM must guarantee its applicability to different imaging tools whether they are under development (e.g., stereo hyperspectral camera - HYPSOS in response to the ASI call for Moon observation; VNIR camera for a mission proposal ASI / JLP for Earth observation) or in full operational phase (as already demonstrated in the case of the Monitornig CAMeras (MCAM) and the STereo Imaging Channel (STC) of the SIMBIO-SYS instrument of the ESA BepiColombo mission and also under study for the High Spatial Resolution Imaging Channel (HRIC) and the Visual near-Infrared Hyperspectral Imanging channel (VIHI) also by SIMBIO-SYS) in order, in the first case, to guide the development of the design towards an optimization of resources and satisfaction of requirements ; in the second case, to monitor the operational capabilities of the instruments over time and possibly provide indications on possible recovery strategies.
-In this wide-ranging perspective, SOIM must ensure a high adaptability to the implementations of the different types and technologies of the imaging tools to which it is applied and this can only be achieved by taking into account, from the outset, a totally modular tool, an advanced implementation language independent of the development platform and, potentially, the possibility of operating in virtual or simulated environments.
+Regarding extensibility, the SOIM must guarantee its applicability to different imaging tools, and some examples are in the operational phase or development.
+Between the operating instrument, we can mention the Monitoring CAMeras (MCAM) and the STereo Imaging Channel (STC) of the SIMBIO-SYS, both on board the ESA Mission BepiColombo.
+In addition, it is under investigation the integration of the High Spatial Resolution Imaging Channel (HRIC) and the Visual near-Infrared Hyperspectral Imaging channel (VIHI), also in the SIMBIO-SYS suite.

+As an example of missions at the first stage that can take advantage of the SOIM tool, we can mention the stereo hyperspectral camera - HYPSOS in response to the ASI call for Moon observation; VNIR camera for a mission proposal ASI / JLP for Earth observation.

+In this wide-ranging perspective, SOIM must ensure high adaptability to the implementations of the different types and technologies of the imaging tools to which it is applied.
+We achieved this objective by building modular software, platform-independent and, potentially the possibility of operating in virtual or simulated environments.

 As regards the second criticality, the pipeline requires the dissemination not only of INAF's technology but also of the scientific one as the true user of the products and originator of the requests that the SOIM must respond to.
 To do this, it is therefore even more necessary to define an architecture and a flow of elaboration, generation and presentation of the products such as to facilitate their visualization and scientific interpretation.
 A very illustrative example can be the geographical projection in GIS environment of the footprints of a camera during a flyby in order to visualize the portion of the planetary surface observed and therefore obtain information on the observational opportunities as well as their quality in terms of illumination and, potentially , signal-to-noise ratio.